jrpotter/notebook/formal_system/abstract_rewriting.md

 Basic
 What two assumptions are usually associated with an object in canonical form?
 Back: It is as simply represented as possible and it is uniquely identifying.
-Reference: “Canonical Form,” in _Wikipedia_, January 7, 2024, [https://en.wikipedia.org/w/index.php?title=Canonical_form](https://en.wikipedia.org/w/index.php?title=Canonical_form&oldid=1194093963).
+Reference: _Wikipedia_.
+“Canonical form.”
+January 30, 2025. [https://en.wikipedia.org/w/index.php?title=Canonical_form](https://en.wikipedia.org/w/index.php?title=Canonical_form&oldid=1272922386).
 <!--ID: 1719067812829-->
 END%%